josequinonesii/Responsive_Template/README.md

-Responsive_Template
+#Responsive_Template
 ===================

-TEMPLATE FOR RESPONSIVE WEBSITE DESIGN
+##Template for Responsive Web Design

 This template is to be used as a starting point for developing responsive web designs.

-FEATURES
+##Features

+* Includes jQuery, jQuery Easing, jQuery Transit, & more.
--CSS reset
+* CSS reset

--Built in script to populate the mobile navigation based upon the main navigation
+* Built-in script to copy the main nav & automatically build the mobile nav.

--Built in 'sidebar' style mobile navigation
+* Built-in 'sidebar' style mobile navigation.

--Hardware Accelerated CSS transitions used instead of jQuery animations to provide silky smooth effects
+* Hardware Accelerated CSS transitions used instead of jQuery animations to provide silky smooth effects.

--iOS 6 is tricked into using Hardware Acceleration (it is diabled by default for some reason)
+* iOS 6 is tricked into using Hardware Acceleration.
+(It is diabled by default for some reason.)

--"Fastbutton" script to remove a 300ms delay on mobile devices
+* "Fastbutton" script to remove a 300ms delay on mobile devices.

--Responsive iFrames

-REQUIREMENTS
+* Responsive iFrames.

+##Requirements

--The responsive portions of this website require a recent version of Firefox, Chrome, Safari, or Opera.
+* The responsive portions of this website require a recent version of Firefox, Chrome, Safari, or Opera.
 IE9+ should be mostly supported.

--The site must be built fluidly. (does not require horizontal scrollbars)
+* The site must be built fluidly. (does not require horizontal scrollbars).

+##Author

+Created by Kevin Thornbloom.
+www.kthornbloom.com